Journal of Experimental & Clinical Cancer Research

 Background: Hepatectomy generally offers the best chance of long-term survival for patients with hepatocellular carcinoma (HCC).
 Many studies have shown that hepatectomy accelerates tumor metastasis, but the mechanism remains unclear.

 Methods: An orthotopic nude mice model with palliative HCC hepatectomy was performed in this study.
 Metastasis-related genes in tumor following resection were screened; HCC invasion, metastasis, and some molecular alterations were examined in vivo and in vitro.
 Clinical significance of key gene mRNA expression was also analyzed.

 Huang, Xiu-Yan; Huang, Zi-Li; Xu, Bin; and Chen, Zi, "Elevated MTSS1 Expression Associated with Metastasis and Poor Prognosis of Residual Hepatitis B-Related Hepatocellular Carcinoma" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1675.